-General and administrative expenses for the three months ended June 30, 2024 and 2023 were \$1.2 million and \$1.1 million, respectively, representing an increase of \$0.1 million.
+General and administrative expenses were \$1.4 million for the three months ended March 31, 2025 and the three months ended March 31, 2024.
 We expect future general and administrative expenses to approximate current levels.

-Other income and expense
+Other Income and Expense

-Other income and expense for the three months ended June 30, 2024, consisted primarily of interest expenses associated with the amortization of the original issue discount and the debt issuance costs associated with the 2023 Notes.
-The comparative period for 2023 consisted primarily of changes in fair value associated with the Company's liability-classified warrants.
+Other income and expense for the three months ended March 31, 2025, consisted primarily of interest income from cash and cash equivalents and change in fair value of liability classified warrants.
+The comparative period for 2024 consisted primarily of interest expense associated with the amortization of the original issue discount and the debt issuance costs for the 2023 Notes.